 A J–1 Visa Waiver waives the two-year home residency requirement and allows a physician to stay in the country to practice in a federally designated Health Professional Shortage Area (HPSA) or Medically Underserved Area (MUA) if sponsored by an interested U.S. government agency.
 State government agencies may also recommend J–1 physician waiver requests, which are called Conrad State 30 programs.

-Minnesota is committed to helping all Minnesotans access quality, affordable health care.
-Due to the difficulties some areas experience recruiting and retaining physicians, many communities turn to foreign medical graduates with J–1 Visa Waivers to fill their physician vacancies.
-The Minnesota Department of Health's Office of Rural Health and Primary Care developed this guide to the J-1Visa Waiver Review and Recommendation Process.
+Minnesota is committed to helping all Minnesotans obtain access to quality, affordable health care.
+Due to the difficulties some areas experience recruiting and retaining physicians, many communities turn to international medical graduates and J–1 Visa Waivers to fill their physician vacancies.
+The Minnesota Department of Health's Office of Rural Health and Primary Care developed this guide to the J–1 Review and Recommendation Process.